Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is investigating why a user has been unable to use RDP to connect over the internet from their home computer to a bastion server running on an Amazon EC2 Windows instance.
 Which of the following are possible causes of this issue?
 (Choose two.)

-- [x] A network ACL associated with the bastion’s subnet is blocking the network traffic.
+- [x] A network ACL associated with the bastion's subnet is blocking the network traffic.
 - [ ] The instance does not have a private IP address.
-- [x] The route table associated with the bastion’s subnet does not have a route to the internet gateway.
+- [x] The route table associated with the bastion's subnet does not have a route to the internet gateway.
 - [ ] The security group for the instance does not have an inbound rule on port 22.
 - [ ] The security group for the instance does not have an outbound rule on port 3389.

 ### 31.16.139.
-When the SysOps administrator tries to ping the instance’s public IP address from the remote IP address 203.0.113.12, the response is "request timed out."
-The flow logs contain the following information: What is one cause of the problem?
+When the SysOps administrator tries to ping the instance's public IP address from the remote IP address 203.0.113.12, the response is "request timed out."
+The flow logs contain the following information.
+What is one cause of the problem?

 ![Question 58](images/question58.jpg)